 If your house is fanatically clean, you boost your chances of avoiding a cockroach infestation by a factor of 10.
 But if it’s too late for a Spring Clean because an army of cockies has moved in already, you’re going to have to call in the experts.

 Unfortunately, getting rid of your cockroaches is probably going to require more than supermarket baits.
-To really get rid of a cockroach infestation, only true professionals like the guys at Cannon Pest Management are going to do the job properly.
+To really get rid of every last cockroach, only true professionals like the guys at Cannon Pest Management are going to do the job properly.
 Is a cockroach bite the last thing you need on your plate?
 Call now on 1300 025 948.